lechbaczynski/userapi/README.md

 Or use any other DB like mysql

+## Composer

+There is a library added for validating e-mail in composer.json

+Run composer update

-# Set up databases by running
+## Set up databases by running
 php artisan migrate
 php artisan db:seed